 Deductible Debts and Liabilities

-Once you’ve totalled the assets, you’ll need to subtract any debts and liabilities the deceased had.
-This can include:
+Once you’ve totalled the assets, you deduct any debts and liabilities the deceased owed.
+These reduce the net value of the estate for IHT purposes:

 - Outstanding mortgages